Wine Reviews

 November 16th at 7:30 pm

 The World Atlas of Wine is an essential and authoritative wine class for beginners.
-Philadelphia’s increasing appetite for wine is matched by a growing thirst for knowledge; which this class will amply satisfy.
-Learn about the essential wine regions around the world in a single two-hour wine tasting class. https://www.vinology.com/class/world-atlas-wine/
+A growing thirst for knowledge matches Philadelphia’s increasing appetite for wine, which this class will amply satisfy.
+Learn about the essential wine regions worldwide in a single two-hour wine-tasting class. https://www.vinology.com/class/world-atlas-wine/

 Food & Wine Scholar™